 - Revise for the theory test using up to date materials.
 Questions and guidelines change over time, so borrowing your sister’s notes from when she passed in the 1990s isn’t a good idea.

 - Remember that the second part of your theory test is hazard perception.
-DVDs are available from the DVSA and many driving schools to help you practice this at home.
+DVDs are available from the DVSA to help you practice this at home.

 - Leave plenty of time to get to your test on time, remembering you’ll need to read the rules and sign some paperwork before you’re allowed to begin.